-- Staff from our school hold meetings with parents and staff from their new school. - Records and relevant information is shared and children are offered visits to their new setting.
+- Staff from our school hold meetings with parents and staff from their new school. - Relevant information, and records are shared and children are offered visits to their new setting.

-- Some children may attend additional weekly visits to their new school to help ease anxiety and establish positive relationships. - Year six pupils take part in a 'Ready 4 Secondary' programme where children are encouraged to improve their organisational skills and develop independence. - If your child would be helped by a personal profile to support them with understanding the transition process, then one will be made with your child. - If necessary, the SENCo will arrange any multiagency meetings appropriate to support you and your family.
+- Some children may attend additional weekly visits to their new school to help ease anxiety and establish positive relationships. - Year six pupils take part in a 'Ready 4 Secondary' programme where children are encouraged to improve their organisational skills and develop independence. - If your child would be helped by a personal profile to support them with understanding the transition process, then one will be made with your child. - If necessary, the SENDCo will arrange any multiagency meetings appropriate to support you and your family.